From sunglasses to milking machines, US halts more exports to Russia | Law-Order

 From sunglasses to milking machines, US halts more exports to Russia

-"You can't even ship contact lenses or sunglasses now," said Washington lawyer Kevin Wolf, a former Commerce official, as he reviewed the new rules.
+"You can't even ship contact lenses or sunglasses now," said Washington lawyer Kevin Wolf, a former U.S. Commerce department official, as he reviewed the new rules.
 Wolf said "it would be simpler to describe the items that are not controlled for export to Russia."
 The blacklisted companies include 69 Russian entities, one from Armenia and one from Kyrgyzstan.

-The U.S. and a coalition of 37 other countries have imposed unprecedented export controls on Russia since its assault on Ukraine in February 2022.
+They were added to the Commerce Department's "Entity List," primarily for supporting Russia's military and defense sectors, making it even harder to ship any goods to them.

+"We will continue to impose costs on the Kremlin for continuing this war both by further restricting their access to additional items, as well as through aggressive enforcement," Under Secretary of Commerce Alan Estevez said in a statement that summarized the additional sanctions.
+The new rules build on controls already in place on Russia's industrial, commercial, chemical and biological sectors, adding a variety of electronics, instruments and carbon fibers, as well as chemicals including fentanyl and its precursors.

+They also expand the list of foreign-produced items that require a license for Russia, Belarus and Iran to further limit Tehran's ability to provide Russia with drones.
+Doug Jacobson, a Washington trade lawyer, noted that some newly restricted items may be controversial.
+"Due to the broad scope of the new controls, licenses are now required to export items such as hearing aids, false teeth, and artificial joints," he said.

 The new moves came as the United States and the rest of the "Group of Seven" major economies agreed to stiffen sanctions against Russia as they meet in Japan.

-Last week, U.S. authorities arrested two Russian men living in Florida for allegedly sending U.S. airplane parts and components to Russian airlines in violation of export controls.
-The men claimed the goods were for customers in Turkey rather than Russia and attempted to transship the items through the Maldives, prosecutors said.
+Matthew Axelrod, the Commerce Department's Assistant Secretary for Enforcement, said the U.S. is making it a priority to enforce controls on items that contribute to Russian weapons systems such as missiles and drones.

+When a company is found to have engaged in evasion, Axelrod said in the statement, "we will use all of our authorities...to shut it down."
+Last week, a Greek man was arrested in Paris and charged by New York prosecutors with smuggling U.S.-origin military technologies to Russia while he was operating as a defense contractor for NATO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)